 - Immunotherapy: This is a type of biologic therapy that uses a person’s own immune system.
 Substances that the body or a laboratory creates boost and restore a person’s natural defenses.

-A surgeon may recommend the following surgical procedures:
+A surgeon may recommend the following

 - Lumpectomy: During a lumpectomy, a surgeon removes cancer tissue and leaves a small amount of healthy tissue behind.

 - Mastectomy: A mastectomy is a procedure wherein the surgeon removes the entire breast.

 - Modified radical mastectomy: This is a procedure to remove the entire breast, many lymph nodes under the arm, the lining of the chest muscles, and, in some cases, the chest wall muscles.

 In some cases, a person can choose to undergo breast reconstruction surgery.
 This is a procedure during which a surgeon inserts breast implants or recreates a breast using tissue from other parts of the body.